alexberndt/geospatial-data/README.md

-# Ingesting Planet STAC Data
+# Introduction to Geospatial Data

-This repository serves as an entry-point into the use of a Spatio-Temporal Asset Catalog (STAC) is, and how it can be used to analyze satellite data.
+This repository serves as a brief introduction into the field of geo-spatial data.
+The objective is to play around with various solutions proposed by the geo-spatial and GIS communities.

+Specifically, this repository covers

+1. Spatio-Temporal Asset Catalog (STAC) creation and querying using `pystac` and `pystac_client`.
+2. Creating monthly mosaics of satellite data using `Dask`.
+3. Cloud Optimized GeoTIFFs (COGs) and the use of tilers using `titiler`.

 ## Get Started